Attention: You need JavaScript enabled to use this site.

 Can the West Brom change the interest rate?

-If the interest rate on your account falls, and the balance in your account is £100 or more, we will personally notify you of the change.
+If the interest rate on your account goes down, and the balance in your account is £100 or more, we’ll write to you to let you know.

-All our interest rates are available in our branches and on our website.
+All our savings interest rates are available in our branches and online.

 What would the estimated balance be after 12 months based on a £20 per month deposit?